blazejpascal/RandomPlacedGenerator/README.md

 # Basic React Course

 ## Purpose
-Learn how to use basic react
+Learn how to use basic React

 ## Content